henrywatkins/python-euler/README.md

 Use dummy variables to count up the fibonacci numbers in a while loop up until the len(str(fn)) reaches right length.

+#### Problem 35

+Generate list of primes with eratosthenes, then rotate the primes by shifting the string version with array slicing.
+Check each rotation is prime by getting its prime factors.
+Add to circular prime list if all rotations are prime.

 #### Problem 39

 Like problem 9 , find pythagorean triplet solutions using euclid formula. remember to remove duplicate solutions, then search for the best in range 1<=p<=1000